PierreZ/bakery/README.md

 ## Why C++?

-Because [the main implementation is written in C](https://github.com/rescrv/libmacaroons) and I don't want to write a lib in Rustlang.
+Because [the main implementation is written in C](https://github.com/rescrv/libmacaroons) and I don't want to write a lib in Rustlang. the actual rust implementation is not supporting macaroonV2 yet.

 ## Why gRPC?